Connect with us

 “Hail to Pitt!” she added, for the final time.

 The sport of soccer is Rachael Kriger's area of expertise.
-Kriger covers Steel City FC for Pittsburgh Soccer Now and provides various columns, with occasional work with Pitt Women's Soccer.
-Elsewhere, Kriger is the co-managing editor of Last Word on Soccer and the social media coordinator and lead Liga MX Femenil writer for Equalizer Soccer.
-She is a member of the official NWSL Media Association and the North American Soccer Reporters, serving as the NASR's Vice President after two years in the role of Communications Director.
+Kriger covers high school and women's soccer, with occasional work with Pitt Women's Soccer.
+For the last five years, she has been the Color Commentator for the Pitt Women's Soccer program.
+Elsewhere, Kriger contributes for MLS Multiplex, part of the FanSided network.
+She formerly wrote for Equalizer Soccer and Last Word on Soccer.
+Kriger is a member of the official NWSL Media Association and the North American Soccer Reporters, serving as the NASR's President after two years in the role of Communications Director and Vice President.

 Subscribe to PGH Soccer Now